 Breast milk may be expressed through lots of small openings in your nipple, but milk is stored throughout your breasts, including in what is called milk sinuses.
 Milk sinuses are located directly under the areola, and they need to be compressed to start your letdown.

-Moms should also note the feelings or sensations of a good latch.
+Breastfeeding parents should also note the feelings or sensations of a good latch.
 A good latch isn’t painful—instead, it feels like a secure connection between your baby and your breast.

 What should you look for in a good latch?
 Here are the characteristics that define a good one.